mdmahendri/isic-nace-diff-data/raw-output/AB.md

-Looking at the provided data for Sections A and B, I can create a detailed mapping.
-The structures are extremely similar, with NACE being a more granular European adaptation of ISIC.
-The main differences are in the formatting of codes (ISIC uses 4-digit codes without decimals, NACE uses a decimal system) and some minor title variations and splits.
+Looking at the ISIC and NACE codes you provided, I can see they are very closely aligned, with NACE being a more detailed European adaptation of ISIC.
+The structure is nearly identical at the section and division levels, with NACE often providing more granular sub-classes (using decimal points).

-Here is the structured JSON mapping:
+Here is the analysis and mapping:

 ```json
 {